Pray TV (1980 film)

-Pray TV (also known as KGOD) is a 1981 American comedy film spoofing televangelism, directed and co-written by Rick Friedberg.
+Pray TV (also known as KGOD) is a 1980 American comedy film spoofing televangelism, directed and co-written by Rick Friedberg.

-The film stars Dabney Coleman, Archie Hahn, Nancy Morgan, Joyce Jameson, Lewis Arquette, Marcia Wallace and Roger E. Mosley, with cameos by Dr. John and the band Devo (who play a Christian rock band named "Dove").
+The film stars Dabney Coleman, Archie Hahn, Nancy Morgan, Joyce Jameson, Lewis Arquette, Marcia Wallace and Roger E. Mosley, with cameos by Dr. John and the band Devo (who play a Christian rock band named "Dove", an anagram of Devo).
 Film critics David Nusair and Scott Weinberg note that the 1989 film UHF is very similar in both plot and style to Pray TV.

 Plot

 Failing UHF TV station KRUD, Channel 17, is "reborn" as Christian television station KGOD.
 The new format is a big success but attracts an incompatible mix of fringe ministries and broadcasters wanting time on the station.
 A series of humorous vignettes show the different religious shows the station broadcasts: a faith healer, a radical black nationalist preacher, a preacher with a drive-in church, a Christian game show, etc.